Effects of heterogeneous opinion interactions in many-agent systems for epidemic dynamics: The kinetic model

-\begin{remark} The terms related to the compromise propensity in the microscopic interactions proposed by \cite{Tos06} are both governed by the same constant $\gamma$.
-This, in particular, implies that $\gamma$ is a shared compromise propensity.
-In the compartmental extension of the opinion formation model, we assume that each agent of a compartment shares the same compromise propensity. \end{remark}
+In the microscopic interactions of \cite{Tos06} the terms related to the compromise propensity are both governed by the same constant $\gamma$.
+This, in particular, gives to $\gamma$ the interpretation of a shared compromise propensity between the two agents exchanging their opinion.
+In the compartmental extension of such opinion formation model, we keep this hypothesis by assuming that each agent of a compartment shares the same compromise propensity. \end{remark}